 I am a person who tries my level best to stay out of debates.
 Sometimes, when I hear something that is so against what I believe in, I have a lot of counter-arguments that come to my mind.
 But somehow, my conflict resolution strategy in such scenarios has always remained “Avoiding”.
 I am in no way proud of that, by the way.
 However, when these points churn in my mind for quite a long time, I vent those out in the form of a blog.
 This blog is the outcome of such a ‘one-sided’ debate.

 For months together now, I have been listening to some who keep arguing that marriage is the end to anyone’s life.
-They keep giving lame points about how you do not get to have fun after you get married, and how you end up having to compromise and adjust for the rest of your life while you are unhappy with it.
+They keep giving lame points about how you do not get to have fun after you are married, and how you end up having to compromise and adjust for the rest of your life while you are unhappy with it.
 To people who are not married yet, they say “Never make the mistake I made”.
-To people who are newly married, they say “It’s just some months/years.
-Wait for some more time and you will definitely feel the way I feel now.”
+To people who are newly married, they say “Wait for some more time and you will definitely feel the way I feel now.”
 To people who have been happily married for years, they say “It’s just a pretense.
-There is nothing called a forever-happy marriage.”
+There is nothing like a forever-happy marriage.”

 I feel bad when I listen to this, especially the enthusiasm with which they try to state that marriage is the last thing any sane person should commit to.
 In the first place, I feel that it is double standards to be married and keep talking bad about the very concept of marriage.
 If they never liked the concept of getting married, they should never have gotten married.
 If they got married and then realized it was the gravest of mistakes that they could ever have made, they should have gotten out of it.
 Continuing with it for social acceptance, or whatever reason they have, is pure hypocrisy.